jefdaj/ortholang-demo/README.md

 docs:

+- [x] update the guest page to be less pushy
 - [x] fix first table in reference.md
 - [ ] update reference.md to match current shortcut
 - [ ] inputs, outputs -> collapsed into type
-- [ ] update the guest page to be less pushy
 - [ ] add a macro to type :help <fnname>, and use it to make all the functions into links

 repl:

+- [x] blur the background properly (separate css element for it i guess)
+- [x] try making the background orange too
 - [ ] have clients ping the server periodically so their guest repls can be removed on disconnect
 - [ ] send repl commands to server and back before showing, so collaborative editing can work
 - [ ] make sure all errors are visible in the web repl